manthanank/learn-angular/README.md

 ## Observables in Angular

 An observable is a class that can be used to handle asynchronous data streams.
 Observables are used to handle data that can arrive over time, such as data received from a server, user input, or timed events.

+## JIT

+Just-in-Time (JIT) is a type of compilation that compiles your app in the browser at runtime.

+## AOT

+Ahead-of-Time (AOT) is a type of compilation that compiles your app at build time.